BEE WORKSHOPS

 Workshop Time & Location

-All workshops will start at 11:30 am and run to 1:30 pm.
+All workshops will start at 11:30 am and end at 2:30 pm.

-"None of your Beeswax"
+"None of your beeswax"

 As a beekeeper I often wondered where do the yellow, white, orange, green, black, and even purple pollen comes from?
 Different plants produce different colored pollen.
 In this workshop we will attempt to identify from a pollen sample which plants the pollen came from.
 We will use a microscope and a dichotomous key chart and also do some taste testing!
 Come explore the exciting world of pollen with us!
 We will also show you how to collect your own pollen!